ShareChatAI/3MASSIV/README.md

 # 3MASSIV

+This is an official pytorch implementation of our CVPR 2022 paper [3MASSIV: Multilingual, Multimodal and Multi-Aspect dataset of Social Media
+Short Videos](https://arxiv.org/pdf/2203.14456.pdf).
 3MASSIV is a human-annotated, multimodal and multilingual dataset containing short videos uploaded to a leading short-video social media platform - [MOJ](https://mojapp.in/) by [ShareChat](https://sharechat.com/).

+In this repository, we provide the dataset and codebase for exploring our work.
+Please visit the [Project Page](https://sharechat.com/research/3massiv) for more details about the dataset.

 ## DOWNLOAD INSTRUCTIONS